javier-lopez/javier.io/blog/en/_posts/2014-02-21-unstressed-object-pronouns-in-spanish.md

 Juan *la* ama
 </pre>

-## Exercises: Replace the direct object in the following sentences with the appropriate pronoun
+## Exercises: Replace the direct object with the appropriate pronoun

 > Did you find your mother's ring? / ¿Has encontrado el anillo de tu madre?